emsandrews/RunningPlanApp/README.md

 ### User Stories

 > - As a user I want to add multiple workouts or races to my running plan.
-> - As a user I want to mark a workout or race as complete.
+> - As a user I want to mark a trainingWorkout or race as complete.
-> - As a user I want to leave a comment on a workout.
+> - As a user I want to leave a comment on a trainingWorkout.
-> - As a user I want to view a workout.
+> - As a user I want to view a trainingWorkout.
 > - As a user I want to view all the workouts on my running plan.